 Bunge (BG) Dips More Than Broader Markets: What You Should Know

-Bunge will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $2.59, down 30.38% from the prior-year quarter.
+Investors will be hoping for strength from Bunge as it approaches its next earnings release.
+On that day, Bunge is projected to report earnings of $2.59 per share, which would represent a year-over-year decline of 30.38%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $16.1 billion, up 14.08% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Bunge.
+It is also important to note the recent changes to analyst estimates for Bunge.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Bunge is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Bunge currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Bunge is holding a Forward P/E ratio of 7.21.
-This valuation marks a discount compared to its industry's average Forward P/E of 8.12.
+Digging into valuation, Bunge currently has a Forward P/E ratio of 7.07.
+This valuation marks a discount compared to its industry's average Forward P/E of 8.05.

-Investors should also note that BG has a PEG ratio of 1.08 right now.
+Meanwhile, BG's PEG ratio is currently 1.06.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-BG's industry had an average PEG ratio of 1.08 as of yesterday's close.
+Agriculture - Products stocks are, on average, holding a PEG ratio of 3.41 based on yesterday's closing prices.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.